-When it comes to formulating ideal diets for pets, there are lots of moving parts and the variables involved in identifying the perfect diet for each individual pet are many.
-But what's ultimately best when it comes to teeth?
+When it comes to feeding your pets, there are lots of moving parts and the variables involved are plenty.
+But what's ultimately best when it comes to pet’s teeth?

-The conventional wisdom claims that crunchy food is better for dental health because the chewy friction created by kibbled diets usually means less plaque.
+There are many claims that kibble is better for dental health because the chewy friction created by kibbled diets usually means less plaque.
 And studies do typically support the positive effect of chewed foods on dental health.

-But to what extent does the shape, size, and texture of the foodstuff really matter when it comes to plaque reduction?
+But to what extent does the shape, size, and texture of dry food really matter when it comes to plaque reduction?
 Does that hold true for all dogs?
 And, if so, are all dry diets created equal?

-But here's the thing: Even the most effective foods, plaque-wise, are less than five percent as effective as simply brushing your pet's teeth.
-So say veterinary dentists.
+The Bottom Line: Veterinary dentists say that even the most effective foods, plaque-fighting-wise, are less than five percent as effective as simply brushing your pet's teeth.

-Then there's always individual chewing behavior to consider.
-Is every piece of kibble being chewed?
-Or are they simply swallowed?
-After all, if your pet is a non-chewer like two of my own four dogs, there's no way that even foods deemed highly effective for preventing tartar formation will do a thing for your gulper's teeth.
+Consider your pet’s chewing behavior: is every piece of kibble being chewed, or are they simply swallowed?
+If your pet is a non-chewer like mine, there's no way that even foods deemed highly effective for preventing tartar formation will do a thing for your gulper's teeth.

 Luckily, all these issues are under serious scrutiny by pet food companies around the world.
 Which makes sense seeing as dental disease is a big issue in pets and their longevity has been positively correlated with oral health.
 It also explains why pet food companies feel a strong sense of responsibility for ensuring that dental health is optimized via pet food formulas.